-Have you taken a look at your live Google My Business listing lately?
-Reviews and photos aren’t the only elements people can contribute to on your GMB listing–they can pose questions too.
+Have you taken a look at your live Google Business Profile (formerly Google My Business) listing lately?
+Reviews and photos aren’t the only elements people can contribute to on your business listing–they can pose questions too.

 If you’ve got unanswered questions, or even questions with answers from Local Guides or other users not associated with your business, it’s time that you log in and reply for yourself.
 After all, you are the authority on the subject matter.

-1. Log in to the Google account for your Google My Business listing, then search for your business on Google.
+1. Log in to the Google account for your Google Business Profile listing(s), then search for your business on Google.

 3. Click on the “Answer” button to answer a specific customer question.